Britain's May wins mandate to reopen Brexit deal

 Brexit hardliners from May's Conservative party think the backstop - created to keep the border open with Ireland - could see Britain indefinitely tied to EU trade rules.

-The winning amendment backed by May calls for the backstop to be replaced with "alternative arrangements to avoid a hard border".
+The winning amendment calls for the backstop to be replaced with "alternative arrangements to avoid a hard border" - vague wording that did not pin May to any specific approach.

 May promised to give MPs a chance to vote on what happens next on Feb 14 should she fail to win a new agreement over the course of the next two weeks.